Palm distributions of superposed point processes for statistical inference: Superposition of point processes

 \begin{theorem} Let $\Phi_1$ and $\Phi_2$ be two independent point processes on $\X$.
 Then, for any $x \in \X$, the Palm version $(\Phi_1 + \Phi_2)_{x}$ can be expressed as the following mixture:

-\end{theorem} Theorem \ref{teo:main} admits an intuitive interpretation about the Palm distributions of the superposed process.
+\end{theorem} The proof is reported in the Appendix at the end of the paper.
+Theorem \ref{teo:main} admits an intuitive interpretation about the Palm distributions of the superposed process.
 Conditioning the superposed process $\Phi= \Phi_1+\Phi_2$ on having a point at $x$, its distribution depends on whether $x$ originates from $\Phi_1$ or from $\Phi_2$, thus reflecting the respective contributions of each source.
 The mixture structure in the Palm version $(\Phi_1 + \Phi_2)_{x}$ explicitly accounts for the two mutually exclusive scenarios.
 The mixing probabilities correspond precisely to the probabilities that point $x$ originates from one or the other process.

-\begin{remark}[Reduced Palm version of superposition] Exploiting the relation $\Phi_{i x} \deq \Phi_{i x}^! + \delta_x$, for $M_{\Phi_i}$-almost all $x$, $i=1, 2$, we can replace all the Palm versions appearing in the statement of Theorem \ref{teo:main} with their reduced counterparts. \end{remark}
+Furthermore, exploiting the relation $\Phi_{i x} \deq \Phi_{i x}^! + \delta_x$, for $M_{\Phi_i}$-almost all $x$, $i=1, 2$, we can replace all the Palm versions appearing in the statement of \Cref{teo:main} with their reduced counterparts.

-Theorem \ref{teo:main} can be extended in several directions.
-In particular, in Appendix \ref{app:extensions}, we characterize the Palm distributions of the superposition of more than two independent point processes, as well as the Palm distributions given multiple conditioning points.